Microsoft-community/Community-website/mod/docs/index.md

 | Display member info          | !user-info [member]                              | All members           |

 ## Auditing
-Events are logged in the four logging channels as well as the Discord Audit Log.
+Events are logged in the five logging channels as well as the Discord Audit Log.
 ### #user-logs
 * Member joined
 * Member left